nudgebg/egvinsulin/docs/data_sets/REPLACE_BG.md

  - Others share the same datetime and duration but different rate.
  - Others have only same time but different duration / rate.
  - The meaning of the extra columns (Percent, ExpectedDuration, SuprDuration…) remain unclear.
- - Reverse engineering this is a big time sink and we probably won’t get it right all the time.
+ - Investigating this is a big time sink and we probably won’t get it right all the time.

 A few examples (same time and rate).
 Split by which combination of basal types exist.